jguiao23/ixd_ART356_F25_Github/journal/83125_entry_javascript.md

 This chapter is a beginning baseline of the the following:

--The types of values(numbers strings,booleans & Empty.
+- The types of values(numbers strings,booleans & Empty.

--The types of Operators(Unary, Binary, Logical & Ternary)
+- The types of Operators(Unary, Binary, Logical & Ternary)

--The importance of Automatic Type Converstion & affecting the value definition
+- The importance of Automatic Type Converstion & affecting the value definition

 Overall learning about the values and operators is easy to remember just because it is similar to p5.jss